anibali/tvl/README.md

 straight-up [fails to initialise](https://devtalk.nvidia.com/default/topic/973477/-cuda8-0-bug-child-process-forked-after-cuinit-get-cuda_error_not_initialized-on-cuinit-/).
 Specifying spawn/forkserver for multiprocessing works, but is ridiculously slow.

-My recommendation is to run the video loader in a single background thread.
+My recommendation is to run the video loader in a single background thread (**note:** using more than one thread can cause a deadlock).
 This enables background loading of video frames in parallel with your programming doing some other work (eg. training a model).
 See [`examples/async_dataloading.py`](examples/async_dataloading.py).

 ### Backends